-Amanda Nguyen is a junior in the BIOE program who is a part of research under the Berndt Lab.
-Her project is geared towards the creation of zebrafish lines in which neuronal activity can be excited or inhibited based on light-activated ion channels, the ultimate goal being the use of this line as a model for studying the mechanisms behind neurological disorders.
-She is the co-lead for Knit for Nice and a member of the BWB Capnohraphy Team.
-She is also an active volunteer at Harborview Medical Center and the University Food Bank.
-On her free time, her favorite pastimes include painting and reading.
+Amanda Nguyen is a senior in the BIOE program who is a part of research under the Berndt Lab.
+Her project is geared towards the creation of zebrafish lines in which neuronal activity can be excited or inhibited based on light-activated ion channels, the ultimate goal being the use of these lines as a model for studying the mechanisms behind neurological disorders.
+She is also a UTokyo Amgen Scholar (2019), an Undergraduate Research Leader, and a member of the BWB Capnography Team.
+She is also an active volunteer at Harborview Medical Center.
+For fun, she loves painting and singing!